Welcome everybody to the Year 6 section of the website.

 As part of our preparation for SATS, the children will be regularly assessed and receive targeted teaching to their gaps; this will mean the children will sometimes be taught maths by a teacher who is not their usual class teacher.
 This is excellent preparation for the transition to secondary school also.

-Our focuses this half-term will be: Place Value and Arithmetic using the 4 formal methods.
+Our focuses this half-term will be place value leading to addition and subtraction.
 Throughout this period we will revisit learning from previous years to help consolidate learning as well as introduce new learning.
-The children will continue to consolidate their fluency and accuracy within the four operations of addition, subtraction, multiplication and division, including decimal numbers and fractions.

 English

-Our shared reading text in class for this term is Holes by Louis Sachar.
-We will be reading this text regularly and completing tasks on it to improve our reading skills, as well as reading for pleasure.
-As inspiration for our reading this term, will be reading King Kong by Anthony Browne.
+We will be focusing on a variety of text types this half term both fiction and non-fiction.
+We will be reading regularly and completing tasks improve our reading skills, as well as reading for pleasure.
+Inspiration for our writing this term will come from the text 'Rose Blanche' by Roberto Innocenti.

 As with Mathematics, the children will be regularly assessed and will be taught in focus groups.
 This may mean they are not taught by their usual class teacher: again, this is excellent preparation for the transition to Year 7.
 The teachers discuss the children's progress as a team regularly, so your child's class teacher will be able to answer any questions you may have regarding progress, behaviour and outcomes.